lblod/app-embedding-service/README.md

 # app-embedding-service

-Backend for creating embeddings for BPMN files and text, based on the mu.semte.ch microservices stack.
+Backend for creating embeddings for BPMN files and text, leveraging advanced machine learning techniques to enhance search capabilities.
+Built on the mu.semte.ch microservices stack, this service combines lexical and semantic search to provide more accurate and meaningful search results.

 This repository is a [mu-project](https://github.com/mu-semtech/mu-project), it includes the minimal set of services required to run the openproceshuis.